mc2-project/cerebro-docs/docs/_sources/artifact/artifact.rst.txt

 Before running the artifact, due to the nature of the frameworks, we will assign each machine with a specific ID.
 We will 0-index the IDs (the first party is party 0).
 There is a script ``run_all.sh`` provided in the instances which details every command.
 Here we provide brief explanations on how to execute the scripts.
 The key, called ``artifact_eval.pem`` to access the scripts should have already been provided.

+For figure 6 and 7, when benchmarking the offline phase, the rate at which triples/matrices are produced should be outputted onto the terminal at the end of execution.
+This will later be used to estimate the offline time for various benchmarks using arithmetic circuits.

+For the remaining figures, when executing arithmetic circuits, the online time is outputted at the end of execution, while obtaining the offline time is explained in the report.
+When executing boolean circuits, the total (non-setup) time is displayed at the end of execution.

 - Figure 6a: We provide scripts for the data points for 2, 4, 6 parties for both the quadratic and linear protocols in the LAN setting with a throughput of 2Gbit/s, for a total of 6 experiments.
   To run the linear protocol, run ``./artifact_eval_scripts/fig_6a/fig_6a_linear.sh N p`` in which `N` is the number of parties and `p` is the party id (0-indexed).